2017 Classes: Avondale Heights, Melbourne

 Classes are suitable for beginners and experienced stampers and card makers.
 I aim to keep things friendly, fun and relaxed.

+Just bring yourself and your class fee.
 All tools and materials are supplied.

 Cheers, Sue Madex